• Europes biggest bike selection

 Choice

 When buying, you have a lot of choices and can pick any bike you like, from new to pre-owned.
-When it comes to leasing you have a small pool of different bikes to choose from.
+When it comes to leasing, you have a small pool of different bikes from which to choose.
 You don’t always get the bike you want but more what they have to lease.

 If you are particular about what you ride, leasing might not be the best option.
-You could struggle to find the perfect bike and modify it in the ways you want.
+You could struggle to find the perfect bike and modify it as you want.

 Maintenance

-Another big factor is maintenance.
+Another significant factor is maintenance.
 If you are happy to maintain or organize the maintenance of your bike, then buying is typically a good option as this is required.
-If you lease quite often, the majority of the maintenance is done for you through their programs.
+If you lease pretty often, most maintenance is done for you through their programs.

-Having the maintenance done for you does make it a lot less hassle for you but it does come either within the cost of the rental or you are paying a premium on top and not everything is always covered.
-E bike leasing is popular for this because they often require more servicing.
+Having the maintenance done for you does make it a lot less hassle, but it is either included in the rental cost or you pay a premium on top, and not everything is always covered.
+E-bike leasing is popular for this because they often require more servicing.

 Switching bikes

 Another factor is switching bikes.
-If you are someone who likes to change bikes often and have all the latest up to date technology then you might want to consider a lease over buying.
-It does give you the option to send bikes back and get new ones in some contracts.
-This also means you could switch out to an e bike leasing if you felt you needed more assistance.
+If you like to change bikes often and have all the latest, up-to-date technology, then you might want to consider a lease over buying.
+Some contracts give you the option to send bikes back and get new ones.
+This also means you could switch to e-bike leasing if you felt you needed more assistance.

 💡